-Let the sunshine in: How to build a window shelfMy mother is not one to sit idly by.
+Storage Solutions and How to let the sunshine in on a window shelfMy mother is not one to sit idly by.
 After her last visit to my house, she pretty much had me and the place shipshape in a matter of days.
 When she asked, “What should we do next?”
 I offered, “Take a nap?”

 I was glad to see she didn’t shame me, by adding, “You know, the one I had totally organized and spiffed up for you on my last visit.”
 (Though I felt it may have been implied.)